-The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→ CS# goes high.
-(Please refer to "Figure 25.
-Deep Power-down (DP) Sequence (Command B9)")
+The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→ CS# goes high. (see Figure 27)

 Once the DP instruction is set, all instruction will be ignored except the Release from Deep Power-down mode (RDP) and Read Electronic Signature (RES) instruction. (those instructions allow the ID being reading out).
 When Power-down, the deep power-down mode automatically stops, and when power-up, the device automatically is in standby mode.
 For RDP instruction the CS# must go high exactly at the byte boundary (the latest eighth bit of instruction code been latched-in); otherwise, the instruction will not executed.
 As soon as Chip Select (CS#) goes high, a delay of tDP is required before entering the Deep Power-down mode and reducing the current to ISB2.